durdsvianna/aidev-platform-v2/docs/ARCHITECTURE.md

-# Task Manager Application Architecture
+# AI Development Platform Architecture

-This document provides a detailed overview of the Task Manager application architecture, explaining the technical design, component relationships, and implementation details.
+This document provides a detailed overview of the AI Development Platform architecture, explaining the technical design, component relationships, and implementation details.

 ## System Architecture Overview

-The Task Manager application follows a modern architecture with the following key components:
+The AI Development Platform follows a modern architecture with the following key components:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐